Are there any fees? in El Paso County, Colorado

 6. Pre-hearing conference for complex cases

-Processing times in El Paso County Usually range 25-50 days from filing to final.
-Hearing.
+Processing times in El Paso County typically range 25-50 days from filing to final hearing.
+The current filing fee is $235.00 (civil case filing).
+See the Colorado answer for state-wide context.

 El Paso County Requirements